qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Swap X and Y coordinates |32|
 -----------------------------
-Swaps, aka switches, the X and Y coordinate values in input geometries.
+Switches the X and Y coordinate values in input geometries.

 It can be used to repair geometries which have accidentally had their latitude and longitude values reversed.